All Episodes

 To me, it smells like, tastes like, looks like creation.

-Well, one of the things, and if you talk about big things, one of the things that you could make with nanotechnology ultimately is, let's say, What I would term a large worldlet, which would be say something the size of North America.
+Well, one of the things, and if you talk about big things, one of the things that you could make with nanotechnology ultimately is, let's say, what I would term a large worldlet, which would be, say, something the size of North America.

-between Jupiter and Saturn, and take several of the asteroids and essentially, with a lot
+You go out into the asteroid belt, whether the one between Mars and Jupiter, the one between Jupiter and Saturn, and take several of the asteroids and essentially, with a lot of nanomachines and create a worldlet, something the size of North America.

-particularly when you go from a culture of death to a culture of life.
+That's one of the things that the human species has a desire for travel, a desire for expansion, particularly when you go from a culture of death to a culture of life.

 Elton, you said earlier, and maybe some late audience joined, do you really believe this?